 Beyond being excellent with our children, Karam is very easy to live with and a joy when she accompanies us on outings to see local events like the State Fair, apple orchard or on family trips like camping.
 She intuitively adjusted her schedule outside her working hours to fit our family's routine, doing laundry while we put the kids to bed or taking a shower when we were engaged in another activity (we have one bathroom, which she should receive the ultimate au pair award for alone).
 We've never had to revisit the house rules and she offers the utmost respect to our home and us.
 She freely helps with dishes without prompting and has even taught both boys how to clear their dishes from the table.
 We allocate 1-2 hours each week for "kids chores" and during that time she does all the kid's laundry.
 One day, our boys' grandparents took them for most of the day, so instead of providing care to them, Karam helped me systematically sort through every single toy in the play room so we could donate, throw or sell any toys that were no longer being used or were broken.

 Honestly, I could go on, but it should be clear by now that Karam is the ultimate au pair in every way.
-She has made our lives easier and more interesting every day because of her knowledge of children, household assistance, and positive presence.
+As a Korean au pair, She has made our lives easier and more interesting every day because of her knowledge of children, household assistance, and positive presence.
 Each day when I need to leave my boys, I have such a sense of calm and gratitude that they are at home and with someone who is so patient, caring and knowledgeable.
 I only hope that she has a similarly wonderful experience with us as her Host Family, and that we can accomplish the Minnesota "bucket list" we've prepared for her.

 The Ball Family